DSkrzypiec/blogImpl/content/post/year2024/index.md

 ![img](ppacer_ff.jpg)

 At the end of July I've released [ppacer v0.0.1](https://dskrzypiec.dev/ppacer001).
-I also presented it for my friends and family in mid-October.
+I also presented it to my friends and family in mid-October.

 The work is still in progress, but I'm happy we have a basic working version with the UI.